University campus in Hawaii

 Salary Outlook

-Hawaii's tech sector is supported by major employers including the U.S. Military, State of Hawaii, Hawaiian Airlines, and Kaiser Permanente, creating robust career opportunities for graduates.
+Hawaii's tech sector is supported by major employers including the U.S. Military, State of Hawaii, Hawaiian Airlines, and Kaiser Permanente, creating strong career opportunities for graduates.
 The Honolulu metropolitan area serves as the primary employment hub, with additional opportunities across Oahu, the Big Island, Maui, and Kauai.
-Affordability is a key advantage—the average public in-state tuition at four-year institutions is $7,284 annually, significantly lower than the out-of-state average of $20,556 (IPEDS).
+Affordability is a key advantage, the average public in-state tuition at four-year institutions is $7,284 annually, significantly lower than the out-of-state average of $20,556 (IPEDS).
 Prospective students should also explore related fields like Software Engineering in Hawaii, Data Science in Hawaii, and Cybersecurity in Hawaii to identify complementary career paths.

-Computer Science Job Market in Hawaii
+Computer Science Job Market & Salary Data in Hawaii

 Employment Outlook